 The basis of design for today’s equipment is not too dissimilar to early designs, particularly when you consider a basic 2-high mill.
 It just uses different types of materials and designs of roll stacks.
 However, today’s mills are now designed for processing a multitude of metals for extensive end-user applications.
 In some cases there are more than 20 rolls in the roll stack.
 This clearly demonstrates that mill designs and their requirements have moved on substantially from the early basic designs.

 Today we produce much higher quality products which have exacting standards in dimensional accuracy, surface and material properties.
 All of these need to be considered in the design of new mills, be it for plate or coil products.

 The mill in Figure 3 has the capability to produce high quality thick and thin plate and sheet (coil) products.
 The belt wrappers in this case are located on both entry and exit sides of the mill.
 These belt wrappers are designed to move in and out as and when required to produce either plate or coil products.
 With capacities in excess of 200 Kt per annum, this design represents a major leap in technology from where it all started back in the time of Leonardo Da Vinci.

 Our Aluminium Rolling Technology Course covers all the key aspects of hot and cold rolling of aluminium flat products.
 My colleagues and I write and deliver the modules.
 Between us we have a huge amount of industry experience.
 We’re very familiar with the day-to-day issues of a rolling plant, and we’ve created this course to help you solve them.
 Many of the presentations are supplemented with hands-on workshop sessions.

-The course takes place twice a year here in Banbury.
-The next one is 15-19th May 2017.
+The course takes place twice a year here in Banbury or online.
 You can download a registration form (which contains the timetable and information about the cost) here.
 Finally, you might be interested to know that the course is recognised by the Institute of Materials, Minerals & Mining (IOM3) as Professional Development.